-All in all, building and maintaining good credit can help you save money, even if you don’t plan on taking out another loan.
+All in all, building and maintaining good personal credit can help you save money, even if you don’t plan on taking out another loan.
 And if you do want to borrow money, having good credit can be an important part of securing favorable rates and terms.

-Once you add small business ownership to the mix, though, that’s where things can start to get a little messy.
+Once you add small business ownership to the mix, though, things can start to get a little messy.
 Small business owners sometimes intermingle their personal and business finances, which could have a negative impact on personal credit.
 Luckily, all it takes is a bit of careful planning to make sure your business doesn’t hurt your personal credit—and we’ve got four useful tips to get you there.

 Continue paying your bills on time.

 Your payment history is one of the most important credit-scoring factors in determining your personal credit scores.
-On-time payments can help your credit, while a payment that’s 30 or more days late can hurt it.
+Timely payments can help your credit, while a payment that’s 30 or more days late can hurt it.

 Keep track of all your credit cards and loans—personal and business—and try to always make at least the minimum payment on time.